V-Mokhun/GameHub/README.md

 #### /users/[username]/library

 On the library page you can see all the games the user has in their library.
-You can also filter games by status and user rating.
-You can also sort games by user rating, play time, date added and edited.
+You can also filter games by status and user rating, sort by user rating, play time, date added and edited.
 Note: you can only see this page if user has public library.

 [![Library Screenshot][library]](https://example.com)